b2410832/EatHealth/README.md

 ## Future Features
 - Edit/Delete recipes
+- Allow users to add ingredients that are not in Taiwan Food Nutrition Databse
 - Pagination
-- Add recipes' ingredients to shopping list
 ## Contact
 E-mail: b506104062@tmu.edu.tw